algorandfoundation/specs/dev/crypto.md

   -- The signature information, encoded as described [above](#signature-format),
     under msgpack key `s`.

-- A sequence of positions, under msgpack key `pr`, the sequence defines the order of the participant whose signature is being revealed. i.e \newline _PositionsToReveal_ = [IntToInd(coin$_{0}$),...,IntToInd(coin$_{numReveals-1}$)]
+- A sequence of positions, under msgpack key `pr`.
+The sequence defines the order of the participant whose signature is being revealed. i.e \newline _PositionsToReveal_ = [IntToInd(coin$_{0}$),...,IntToInd(coin$_{numReveals-1}$)]